NguyenAndrew/PRR-Pull-Request-Reference/README.md

 * You are giving a compliment on a pull request change.
 * The mandatory comment as part of marking a pull request as "changes requested", or the optional comment that can be provided when marking a pull request as "approved".

+### 3.3 Resolved

+After leaving a comment that is either "Major", "Minor", or "Recommendation", the pull request may be updated to address the comment.
+After an author replies that they believe the necessary changes have been made for this comment, you (the reviewer) must follow up with a reply.
+This reply should be one of the following scenarios:

+* If the changes are not satisfactory, the reviewer should reply and state what still needs to be done
+* If the changes are satisfactory, the reviewer should leave a replying including the word "Resolved", and mark the comment thread as resolved.